Pitmaster BBQ Catering in Lakewood, Colorado

 We look at where the truck or buffet lands, how guests move, and how long the food needs to hold.

-Colorado honors statewide health and fire reciprocity for qualifying mobile food service.
-Site approval, venue rules, parking, and event-specific setup still need to be checked.
-State law: Colorado House Bill 25-1295.
+Colorado has statewide health and fire reciprocity context in the page data for qualifying mobile food service planning.
+Site approval, venue rules, parking, propane or generator requirements, and event-specific setup still need to be checked against the actual address.
+Law note – Colorado House Bill 25-1295; date noted as Yes.

 Your Booking Contact